anuragkakara/QCA-V2X-Thesis/results/README.md

 ### `empirical_results.json`

 A comprehensive JSON file containing all measured values from the experiments described in Chapter 5 of the thesis.
+This file serves as the **single source of truth** for all numerical values reported throughout the thesis.

 The file is structured into the following sections:

 | Section | Maps To Thesis Section |
 |---|---|